faisalmushtaq/CA_Progress/index.md

 --- .class ##id

-## More but not ready for prime time- yet...
+## More- but not ready for prime time

 * Inspired by the 2-armed bandit: an Interceptive timing version